Commercial Filming and Still Photography at White Sands

 What fees will I have to pay?

 The National Park Service will collect a cost recovery charge and a location fee for still photography permits.
-Cost recovery includes an application fee and any additional charges to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.
+Cost recovery includes a $100.00 application fee and any additional charges to cover the costs incurred by the National Park Service in processing your request and monitoring your permit.
 This amount will vary depending on the park and the size and complexity of your permit.
-The application fee must be submitted with your application to be processed.
+The application fee must be paid over the phone with a secure credit card payment before the permit can be processed.
+Call 575-479-6124 ext.
+206 to complete payment.

 What about photography workshops?